Skip to content

 Default attaching process

-New AttachmentPoints default to an EntryCommandProcess containing AttachedObjectCommands (reparent, physics, layer setup) followed by a HeldAttachableTransformPipeline.
-This gives you working attach behavior out of the box.
+New AttachmentPoints default to a sequence containing an AttachmentPointCommand (reparenting, physics, layer setup) and a transform operation targeting the held object.
+This gives you working attach behaviour out of the box.

 Cancellation Strategies